diocomweb/website/docs/programs/ambassador_program.md

 ## Rewards

-Every Ambassador will have a reward of 10 DIODE automatically deposited in their Diode identity contract upon registration.
+Every Ambassador will have a reward of 10 DIODE automatically deposited in their Diode identity contract after registration.

 Ambassadors will be eligible for other reward programs, such as the [Bandwidth Growth Program](/docs/programs/bandwidth_growth_program.hmtl), other programs, and other airdrops.